 HPV

-Human papillomavirus (HPV).
-There are many types of HPV, some of which can cause genital warts and anogenital cancers in both men and women.
-For example, HPV is a recognised cause of cervical cancer.
+There are many types of Human papillomavirus (HPV), some of which can cause genital warts and anogenital cancers in both men and women.
+HPV is a recognised cause of cervical cancer.

 The Vaccine